 Booking a dive course or fun dive with Watercolours Dive Centre

 Has this inspired you to get in the water?
 We hope it has!
 You can book your course, fun dives or dive packages online – just hit the orange book button and fill out the form.

 Jason and the team are super responsive, and would he happy to hear from you if you have any questions before you book.
 Use the online contact form or pop in to see them.
 Watercolours Dive Centre is open all year round, so there’s nothing to stop you learning to dive or practising your existing scuba skills whenever you like.

 Where to stay when diving with Watercolours Dive Centre

 The closest areas to the dive centre are St Julians and Sliema.
 If you stay in one of these locations it will take you no longer than 15–20 minutes to walk there.
 And if you’re staying elsewhere, the bus service in Malta is frequent and cheap.
-We stayed in an Airbnb, as we wanted to have our own space for getting prepped and chilling out afterwards.
-Check out the best Airbnbs in the area or take a look at the map below.
+We stayed in a self-catered apartment, as we wanted to have our own space for getting prepped and chilling out afterwards.

 We purchased a seven-day unlimited travel card for just €21.
 So if you want to stay in a quieter area, further away from the main tourist hubbub, you’ll be able to reach the dive centre on public transport without any hassle.